izabera/bf/README.md

 If the -s option is passed:
   - the debug features are completely disabled
-  - the tape is one-sided (trying to get/set values of negative cells simply fails)
+  - the tape is one-sided (trying to get/set values on the left side simply fails)

+## CONTRIBUTORS ##

+- elliott
+- gniourf